keicodes/iodine-kernel/README.md

 Complete usage `./build.sh -h`:
 ```
   -h, --help
-  Prints these options
+  Print these options

   -g, --get-kernel
-  Clones the Linux repository only
+  Clone the Linux repository only

   -p, --apply-patches
-  Applies patches only
+  Apply patches only

-  -c, --copy-config
+  -c, --set-config
-  Copies the config file in the kernel folder, if none is found
+  Generate the kernel config with the selected options

   -b, --build
-  Runs over all the commands to build the kernel
+  Run over all the commands to build the kernel

+  --llvm
+  Use LLVM

   --deb, --rpm
-  Packages to either DEB or RPM
+  Package to either DEB or RPM

   --generic
-  Optimizes for generic x86_64 cpus
+  Optimize for generic x86_64 CPUs

   --sign-modules
   Signing facility